Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming

 \subsubsection{RQ Optimization Process}

-The RQ optimization process aims to maximize the aggregate service quality, which is determined by both FPS and visual quality, while simultaneously increasing server capacity and ensuring users' FPS above the playable threshold (\textbf{O1} and \textbf{O2}).
-This optimization process can be formulated with an objective function and our scoring mechanism (Eq.~\ref{eq:obj_func}).
-Within this framework, users' RQs are constrained between \(RQ_{min}\) and \(RQ_{max}\), and their FPS should be between the threshold and the upper bound.
+\sys's RQ optimization process is designed to achieve the key objectives outlined earlier while accommodating multiple users given the available resources.
+With \(Score_u\), the objective function for the optimization can be formulated as Eq.~\ref{eq:obj_func}.
+The optimization process adapts users' RQ within the RQ levels described in Table~\ref{tab:rqqp_summary} to maximize the aggregate efficiency score across all users (\textbf{O2}), while ensuring that each user's FPS remains within a playable range between the threshold and an upper bound (\textbf{O1})

-The optimization process of \sys\ adjusts the most-prioritized user's RQ in each round by one level (promotion or demotion) to prevent sudden and negative impacts on user experiences.
-The RQ promotion should be done for a user of low rendering cost (high FPS) and high estimated visual quality gain.
-Conversely, the RQ demotion should be done for a user of high rendering cost and low estimated visual quality loss.
-Therefore, a user with a higher \(Score_u\) has more priority for RQ promotion, and a user with a lower \(Score_u\) has more priority for RQ demotion.
+The optimization in \sys\ is a round-based process that is performed periodically.
+In each round, it adjusts the most-prioritized user's RQ by one level, either promoting or demoting, based on the current serving status.
+This gradual adjustment helps prevent sudden and negative impacts on user experiences.
+When \sys\ promotes a user's RQ, it selects the user with the highest \(Score_u\) because this indicates low rendering cost (high FPS) and an estimated high visual quality gain.
+Conversely, for a demotion, \sys\ selects the user with the lowest \(Score_u\) because this means a high rendering cost and a low quality loss from lowering the RQ.
+By adjusting the highest-priority user and then re-evaluating the serving status in the next round, \sys\ effectively coordinates RQ changes in a multi-user environment (\textbf{O3}).

-Algorithm~\ref{alg:cap} describes the RQ optimization process, which is invoked by the RQ optimizer in Figure~\ref{fig:sys}.
-It identifies the demote and promote candidates based on the users' current RQs (Line 5-6).
-The process prioritizes the RQ demotion phase to maintain the users' FPS above the threshold.
-When there are under-FPS users, it calculates \(Score_u\) of candidates and selects the lowest-score user for demotion (Line 7-14).
+Algorithm~\ref{alg:cap} describes \sys's RQ optimization process, which is invoked by the RQ optimizer.
+The process first identifies candidates for demotion and promotion based on users' current RQs and the defined RQ levels.
+The system prioritizes the demotion phase to maintain all users' FPS above the threshold.
+This is because ensuring a playable FPS is a critical requirement for a satisfactory gaming experience; there is a physiological threshold for human perception to recognize motion portrayal~\cite{adobe24}, and game responsiveness can be significantly impaired with infrequent frame updates.
+When there are users with FPS below the threshold, it selects the user with the lowest \(Score_u\) for demotion.

-When all users are served with the above-threshold FPS, the process starts to promote their RQs to improve the visual quality (Line 16-25).
-In the promotion phase, it firstly checks if there is a user with FPS close to the threshold (Line 17).
-As such users' FPS can be easily dropped below the threshold when the workloads increase by the RQ promotion, the promotion is skipped if such users exist.
-Otherwise, the highest-score user is selected for the RQ promotion.
+Once all users are served with an FPS above the threshold, the process enters the promotion phase to improve visual quality.
+In this phase, it firstly checks if there are users with FPS close to the threshold among the promotion candidates.
+If such users exist, the promotion is skipped to prevent the FPS drop below the threshold due to the promotion.
+Otherwise, it calculates \(Score_u\) for promotion candidates and selects the user with the highest score.